rethinkdb/rethinkdb-rs/2-query-language/secondary-indexes/javascript.md

 }).run(conn, callback)
 ```

 The function you give to `indexCreate` must be deterministic.
-In practice this means that
-that you cannot use a function that contains a sub-query or the `r.js` command.
+In practice this means that that you cannot use a function that contains a sub-query or the `r.js` command.

+{% infobox %}
+If the function passed to `indexCreate` returns an error for a given document, that document will not be indexed.
+No error will be returned for those documents.
+{% endinfobox %}

 ## Using multi indexes and arbitrary expressions together ##